GinkoBalboa/parfis/README.md

 ./buildDebug32_64_buildGoogleTest_and_gtestAll.sh
 ```

-To run python tests first install the requred python modules from
+To run python tests:
-the requrements file in the script directory.
-After that run local installation
+- Install the requred python modules from the requrements file in the script directory.
-of parfis with pytest run.
+- Run local installation of parfis with pytest run

 ``` bash
 pip install -r requirements.txt